Stevenfavour/Linuxfundametal0/README29.md

 ![](/Img29/7.png)

-The release job failed again but this time the permission to push changes to the repository is absent.
-This is because the github-actions[bot] user, which is what semantic-release typically uses when running inside a GitHub Action, is being denied permission to push to the repository.
+The release job failed again, but this time the permission to push changes to the repository is absent.
+This is because the GitHub Actions [bot] user, which is what semantic-release typically uses when running inside a GitHub Action, is being denied permission to push to the repository.
 This happens because the default GITHUB_TOKEN provided to workflows only has read permissions for the repository content, or its permissions were explicitly limited.

 We need to explicitly grant write permissions to the default GITHUB_TOKEN for the workflow job that runs semantic-release.